a2ankitrai/2KX7/Java/serialization.md

 - Create a class `EofIndicatorClass` which `implements` `Serializable` interface.
 - During serialization - Write instance of EofIndicatorClass at EOF during serialization to indicate EOF during deSerialization process.
-- During serialization If oin.readObject() returns instanceof EofIndicatorClass that means it's EOF, exit while loop and EOFException will not be thrown.
+- During DeSerialization If oin.readObject() returns instanceof EofIndicatorClass that means it's EOF, exit while loop and EOFException will not be thrown.

 ---